YettiPowered/php-bindings/README.md

 ## Docs

-The included documentation was generated directly from the source code using the phpDocumentor 2 tool.
+The included documentation was generated directly from the source code using the [phpDocumentor 2](http://www.phpdoc.org) tool.

+To regenerate the API docs, make sure that you have phpDocumentor 2 installed then run:

+rm -rf docs && phpdoc

 ## Tests